stabacco/stake-python/README.md

 **Stake** is an unofficial Python client for the [Stake](https://www.stake.com.au) trading platform.

-This library wraps the current Stake RPC api and allows common trade operations, such as submitting buy/sell requests, checking your portfolio etc...
+This library wraps the current Stake api and allows common trade operations, such as submitting buy/sell requests, checking your portfolio etc...

 Please note that, at the current stage, the Stake client is asynchronous.